 5. Business Interests

 The existence of business interests as marital assets may create tax consequences when dividing those interests pursuant to a divorce agreement.
 Tax planning for transferring business interests depends on the type of entity involved, and specific care must be taken to ensure that certain tax attributes are not lost or that inadvertent tax liabilities are not somehow triggered.
 For example, interests in S corporations can result in suspended losses (losses that are carried into future years) instead of being able to be deducted in the year that they are incurred.
-When those interests are transferred pursuant to a divorce, those suspended losses may be … Keep reading
+When those interests are transferred pursuant to a divorce, those suspended losses may be forfeited altogether.… Keep reading

 I’ve written before about the emotional roller coaster that can come along when it’s time to divide assets during the divorce process.
 Today my colleague Jen Green offers the first of several tax rules – and their consequences – for transferring certain property between former spouses.
 Stay tuned next week for her assessment of additional tax rules in Part 2.